© #visitfrankfurt, Holger Ullmann

 Historical splendour

-The "Christkindchesmarkt" of that time was still missing the key symbol of today's Christmas market, the famous Christmas tree.
-It wasn't until the beginning of the 19th century that the fir tree became a popular Christmas decoration.
-In Frankfurt, the Sachsenhausen merchants had the privilege of offering the best trees for sale in the Römerhalle before Christmas.
-Over time, this sale shifted to the area in front of the Römer.
+The year 1498 represents a high light in the historical development of the Christmas market.
+On Christmas Day of that year, the wedding of Landgrave Wilhelm of Hesse to the daughter of the Elector Palatine was celebrated.
+The chronicle reports that 1,000 horses were used to transport the Elector, his entourage, and his guests to Frankfurt am Main.
+The “Christkindchesmarkt” of that time still lacked the essential symbol of today's Christmas market, namely the Christmas tree.
+It was not until the beginning of the 19th century that the fir tree became established as a Christmas decoration.
+In Frankfurt am Main, the Sachsenhausen merchants had the privilege of offering the best trees for sale in the Römerhalle before Christmas.
+Over time, this sale moved to the town hall square in front of the Römer.

 • At that time, the Christkindchesmarkt was an exclusively Frankfurt affair, with no outsiders allowed, which gave the market its distinct Frankfurt character over time.